ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Signed Statement Issuers rely on being discoverable and represented as the responsible parties for their registered Signed Statements via Transparency Services in a believable manner.
 The issuer of a Signed Statement should be authenticated and trusted according to a registration policy of the transprency service.
 Analogously, Transparent Statement Consumers rely on verifiable trustworthiness assertions associated with Transparent Statements and their processing provenance in a believable manner.
-If trust can be put into the operations that record Signed Statements in a secure, append-only Registry via online operations, the same trust can be put into a corresponding Receipt that is the resulting documentation (i.e transparent signed statement, via a believable notarization function) issued by the Transparency Services and that can be validated in offline operations.
+If trust can be put into the operations that record Signed Statements in a secure, append-only Registry via online operations, the same trust can be put into a corresponding Receipt that is the resulting documentation (i.e transparent signed statement, via an endorsement from a notarization function) issued by the Transparency Services and that can be validated in offline operations.

 The Transparency Services specified in this architecture can be implemented by various different types of services in various types of languages provided via various variants of API layouts.